shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h3000/README.md

     ```

 4. ##### Tagged item is taken out to trash (departure from Receiving-Exiting)
     Hide the tag so that no sensor is able to read it to emulate the tag actually being gone.
-After
+After about
-    about 30 seconds, a departed event should be generated from the Receiving-Exiting sensor.
-From
+    30 seconds (the default configured time threshold), a departed event should be generated from the
+    Receiving-Exiting sensor.
+From the [inventory](http://localhost:8080/web-admin/inventory-main.html)
-    the [inventory](http://localhost:8080/web-admin/inventory-main.html) page, confirm that the state
+    page, confirm that the state
     changes to DEPARTED_EXIT.
     Verify the receipt of the MQTT event message.
     ```json